Subscription Payment Recovery System

 Skills applied to this project

-Built a custom dunning and payment recovery workflow for WooCommerce Subscriptions that reduced involuntary churn by 34% — through smart retry logic, customer communication sequences, and graceful access management.
+Built a custom dunning and payment-recovery workflow for WooCommerce Subscriptions that significantly reduced involuntary churn — through smart retry logic, customer communication sequences, and graceful access management.

 What was the problem?

-A membership site using WooCommerce Subscriptions was losing 12% of its subscribers monthly due to failed renewal payments — expired cards, insufficient funds, and temporary bank blocks.
+A membership site using WooCommerce Subscriptions was losing a meaningful share of its subscribers each month due to failed renewal payments — expired cards, insufficient funds, and temporary bank blocks.
 WooCommerce's default behavior sent one failure email and then cancelled the subscription.
 Many of these were recoverable with a smarter retry strategy and customer communication flow.

 How I solved it